arangodb/docs/3.6/drivers/js-reference-collection.md

 ---
 layout: default
-description: These functions implement theHTTP API for manipulating collections
+description: These functions implement the HTTP API for manipulating collections
 ---
 # Collection API

 These functions implement the